Croissy-Beaubourg: Communication and transport

 There are two different lines of bus in the village: 321, 421.
 The A4 Motorway passes on the North, with an interchange (10.1 Val Maubué Sud) in the village.

 There are also 4 district roads: the D406, D1406, D10P and D128.

 Population

 Inhabitants of Croissy-Beaubourg are called Croisséens in French.

 Education

 There are two public schools in the commune, École maternelle Alfred Chartier (preschool) and École élémentaire Les Lions de Beaubourg (elementary school).

 Collège du Segrais (public junior high school) is in nearby Lognes.
 Lycée Jean Moulin (public senior high school/sixth-form college) is in nearby Torcy.
-Additional public senior highs/sixth-forms include Lycée Maurice Rondeau in Bussy-St-Georges and Lycée polyvalent René Cassin in Noisiel.
+Additional public senior highs/sixth-forms include Lycée Maurice Rondeau in Bussy-Saint-Georges and Lycée polyvalent René Cassin in Noisiel.

 There are two private schools in nearby Lagny-sur-Marne, École Saint Joseph de Cluny (preschool and elementary school) and Ensemble scolaire Saint Laurent et La Paix Notre Dame.

 University of Marne-la-Vallée provides university education in the area.